schelmi1/AimAide/README.md

 <br>
+<b>16/05/23</b><br>
-<b>16/05/23</b> - new model which is optimized on heads on mirage (high headshot rate)
+-new model which is optimized on heads on mirage (high headshot rate)<br>
+models/yolov8s_csgo_mirage-320-v62-pal-gen-bg-head.pt<br>
+-added flickieness argument to control how fast the mouse mover should flick to target
 <br><br>
-09/05/23 - bug in d3d_np grabber fixed (mixed up color channels), code improvements, removed engines from repo (engines will be built locally), d3d_gpu is disabled and needs to be rewritten
+09/05/23 - bug in d3d_np grabber fixed (mixed up color channels), code improvements, removed engines from repo (engines will built locally),<br> d3d_gpu is disabled and needs to be rewritten<br>
 16/04/23 - engine builder added to circumvent TensorRT incompatibilities <br>(by https://github.com/triple-Mu/YOLOv8-TensorRT)<br>
 15/04/23 - introduced 320x320 input models which drastically increase fps with YOLO and TensorRT<br>